darianstlex/vike-react-effector/utils/effector/README.md

 Return current scope.

-### `updateScope`
+### `getScope`

-Updates current scope and return new one, used internally for scope update.
+Update current scope and return new one, used internally for scope update.
+Implementation is taken from the official effector/next package, to support after transitional scope updates

 ### `EffectorProvider`, `ScopeContext` and `ScopeProvider`